capsule-corp-ternoa/ternoa-doc/docs/wiki/nft-features/secretnft.md

 ---

 # 🔐 Secret NFT

 ## Simple Summary

 NFTs represent proof of ownership on the blockchain.
-However, the media associated with the NFTs are public in nature and lacks any semblance of privacy whatsoever, thus can be viewed by anyone.
+However, the media associated with the NFTs is public in nature and lacks any semblance of privacy whatsoever, thus can be viewed by anyone.
 Ternoa's Secret NFTs are special in this regard as they support encrypted data.
 Only the current owner of the secret NFT can view and if required, decrypt the secret NFT at any point of time.